SoapyD/Game-Engine-Tutorial/Game Engine Tutorial/Chapter_10a_Game_Loop_And_Physics_Cleanup.md

 }
 ```

-Remove the old `hasPointLight`, `pointLightPos`, `pointLightColor`, and `pointLightAmbient` variables and their uniform calls — they are fully replaced by the array.
+Remove the `hasPointLight` uniform line entirely — the shader now uses `numPointLights` (which is 0 when there are no lights) instead of a boolean flag.

 ### Performance Note